plaut/plaut.github.io/fisheye_tutorial/index.md

 Tilted cameras have one more complication when it comes to monocular 3D object detection.
 This complication has nothing to do with fisheye cameras or the cylindrical projection, it is merely the result of the tilt itself.
 When the camera is upright (think of datasets from front facing perspective cameras like KITTI), we often assume that objects have pure yaw rotation with zero pitch and zero roll, where yaw is defined as the rotation around the \$y\$ axis.
 This is a good approximation, as vehicles are almost always parallel to the ground and the ground is approximately flat.
 We train detectors to predict only the yaw, and when lifting the 3D bounding box we assume zero pitch and zero roll.
 However, when the camera is tilted, its \$y\$ axis is no longer perpendicular to the ground, and objects have nonzero roll, pitch and yaw.

-The detector sees the cylindrical image, where objects do look parallel to the ground and wppear to have pure yaw.
+The detector sees the cylindrical image, where objects do look parallel to the ground and appear to have pure yaw.
 Yet, we should not train the detector to predict the yaw of the object annotated in the fisheye camera coordinate frame while ignoring the roll and pitch.
 Instead, we should compute the orientation of the object in the upright view by accounting for the extrinsic rotation.
-We do so by simple matrix multiplication or (quaternion multiplication): if \$R_{\\tau}\$ is the extrinsic rotation matrix and \$Q\$ is the object orientation matrix in fisheye camera coordinates, then \$R_{\\tau}^TQ\$ is the object orientation associated with the upright cylindrical image.
+We do so by simple matrix multiplication (or quaternion multiplication): if \$R_{\\tau}\$ is the extrinsic rotation matrix and \$Q\$ is the object orientation matrix in fisheye camera coordinates, then \$R_{\\tau}^TQ\$ is the object orientation associated with the upright cylindrical image.
 If the object is parallel to the ground, then \$R_{\\tau}^TQ\$ should be a rotation purely around the \$y\$ axis, and that is the orientation we should train the monocular 3D object detector to predict.

 ### Sample code
 Putting it all together, and assuming the WoodScape Dataset format, the following code can be used to warp a fisheye image to a cylindrical image.